 Who Should Attend?

-For no cost, the Illinois Department of Human Services, Office of Grants Administration is now providing grant writing training to not for profit agencies, all government agency staff, staff of agencies under contract with any state agency in Illinois, and interested individuals.
-Nearly 3,000 staff from not-for-profit agencies across the State have participated in the class and nearly 1,000 have completed all three parts of this training.
+For no cost, the Illinois Department of Human Services, Office of Grants Administration continues to provide grant writing training to not for profit agencies, all government agency staff, staff of agencies under contract with any state agency in Illinois, and interested individuals.

 How to Register

 Register NOW for the upcoming 2017 classes to insure that you are enrolled in one of the upcoming cycles during 2017.
 The registration will remain open until classes are filled.
 You will be notified by email as to the dates and times of your training.

 Once registration is closed, all enrollees will be notified of their training dates and time.
 There are three parts to each class.
 Each part is for one hour and thirty minutes.
 Instructions on how to enter the virtual classroom are sent to each enrollee prior to each class along with the training materials.
 If technical assistance is required, enrollees are given instructions on whom to contact.
 No costs are incurred by the provider because the student can participate at the work site by simply logging onto a computer and entering the virtual classroom.

 You will need a PC with the following minimum technical requirements:

 Upon completion of the entire 3 part series, staff will: